 With a fully stabilized, ice-class expedition ship, it is able to probe deep into the ice where polar bears hunt.
 Join spotters on the Bridge, scanning the ice and islands for huge walrus, bearded and ringed seals, arctic foxes, reindeer, some of the largest whales on Earth, and polar bears—a sighting brings everyone rushing in excitement to the ship’s bow!

-Expert staff get you out daily.
 Depending on conditions, you may land on Edgeøya to hike the tundra, abloom with summer wildflowers.
-Sail deep into Hornsund, where even first-time kayakers can paddle in a quiet cove surrounded by sparkling bergs.
-Venture to the stunning Monacobreen glacier, or get close-up views of the iconic creatures of the ice by Zodiac.
-Back aboard, view underwater video from the ROV taken 1,000 feet below the surface, or spend time on deck with a National Geographic Photographer getting tips in an inspiring landscape.
+The ship may sail deep into Hornsund, where even first-time kayakers can paddle in a quiet cove surrounded by sparkling bergs.
+You may venture to the stunning Monacobreen glacier, or get close-up views of the iconic creatures of the ice by Zodiac.
+Back aboard, view underwater video from our ROV taken 1,000 feet below the surface, or spend time on deck with a photographer getting tips in an inspiring landscape.
 Every day is different, every day an adventure.

 Disembark the ship in Longyearbyen and explore the Svalbard Art Gallery and Museum.
 Then proceed to the airport for a charter flight to Oslo.
 Check into your hotel.